boledovicpantheon/testing-academy/README.md

 The worker node serves as a slave - it will be executing almost all tasks.

-The master node, serves as a control node, thats why it needs more RAM and CPUs.
+The master node serves as a control node, thats why it needs more RAM and CPUs.

 If you changed the number of worker nodes, you also need to add an entry in `${project_dir}/ansible/inventory/hosts.yaml`.

-#### 2. IP adresses
+### 2. IP adresses

 > You can change them, but is not recommended.